a9na/the-pragmatic-programmer/README.md

 We who cut mere stones must always be envisioning cathedrals. —Quarry worker's creed

-"Great lawns need small amounts of daily care, and so do great pro- grammers.
+"Great lawns need small amounts of daily care, and so do great programmers.
 Management consultants like to drop the word kaizen in conversations.
 “Kaizen” is a Japanese term that captures the concept of continuously making many small improvements.
 It was considered to be one of the main reasons for the dramatic gains in productivity and quality in Japanese manufacturing and was widely copied throughout the world.